shlomi93/android-project-flutter-assignment/README.md

-Q1:\n
+# The largest heading
+Q1:
 The class which implements the controller is SnappingSheetController.
 Features:
-•	snapToPosition - set a specific position in the sheet (with animation)
-•	setSnappingSheetPosition – same but without animation.
+*snapToPosition - set a specific position in the sheet (with animation) *setSnappingSheetPosition – same but without animation.
-•	currentPosition – get current position in the sheet
-•	currentlySnapping – check if the sheet is currently snapping
-•	stopCurrentSnapping – stop current snapping
+*currentPosition – get current position in the sheet *currentlySnapping – check if the sheet is currently snapping *stopCurrentSnapping – stop current snapping

 Q2:
 •	_animationController is the one who controls the animation.
 This object is from type AnimationController